 Services (35-11-00) is directed to convene services and supports planning team meetings for the purpose of developing documentation to clarify what would be the most integrated setting appropriate for individuals receiving services through the Home and Community Based Services, based on their individual needs and preferences.
 On or before December 31, 2016 2017, the Division of Developmental Disabilities Services shall submit an interim report detailing the process for conducting and convening the aforesaid planning team meetings and the estimated time for completion of such meetings to the Joint Finance Committee.
-The Division of Developmental Disabilities Services shall submit a report to the Joint Finance Committee containing aggregate data which indicates how many people are currently in the most integrated setting appropriate; those who are not in the most integrated setting appropriate, but could remain in their current setting if changes were made to the setting; and those who are not in the most integrated services on or before May 1, 2018.
+The Division of Developmental Disabilities Services shall submit a report to the Joint Finance Committee containing aggregate data which indicates how many people are currently in the most integrated setting appropriate; those who are not in the most integrated setting appropriate, but could remain in their current setting if changes were made to the setting; and those who are not in the most integrated setting appropriate and will need to transition to a setting with more integrated services on or before May 1, 2017 2018.
 Nothing in this section shall require the Department of Health and Social Services to provide personally identifiable healthcare information to the Joint Finance Committee.